A spatial model for dormancy in random environment: Proof of Theorem

 is the largest eigenvalue of the self-adjoint operator $\mathcal{H}:=\rho\Delta+\gamma\delta_0$ on $\ell^2(\mathbb{Z}^d)$.
 Furthermore, it is known from \cite{intermittency} that $\mu$ is always positive in dimensions $d=1,2$ and

 in dimensions $d\geq 3$, where $G_d$ is the Green's function of a simple symmetric random walk with jump rate $2d$.
-Next, we aim to compare $v(0,t)$ to $v_{(0,\alpha)}(0,t)$ by applying lemma \ref{lemmapsi} again in the same manner as in the proof of proposition \ref{propk0}, which yields
+Next, we aim to compare $v(0,t)$ to $v_{(0,\alpha)}(0,t)$ in the same manner as in the proof of Proposition \ref{propk0}, which yields